cse110-sp23-group27/cse110-sp23-group27/specs/adr/052323-Animator.md

 I think this is a flexible system.
 If you are curious to find out more about the specifics of animation such as animation curves (which I think we will make a stretch goal), here are some cool youtube videos:
 https://www.youtube.com/watch?v=Nc9x0LfvJhI (animation curves)
 https://www.youtube.com/watch?v=_KRb_qV9P4g (animation interpolation, the thing of getting the inbetween position given time and two points)

+### Update May 25th

+## Some details we missed
+* Accessibility of the class
+* Possible modification/deletion of the animation after it began running
+* Animation curves
+* Animation callbacks